lextm/jekyll-theme-chirpy/_posts/2006-3-14-walkpace-brings-sharp-builder-tools-and-c-builder-goodies-to-any-bds-version.md

 ---
 (Originally posted to CSDN on March 14, 2006)

-When I finished writing an SDK for BDS OTA for .NET based on SBT’s code, I found that I could bring Sharp Builder Tools and C#Builder Goodies to any BDS version using my SDK.
+When I finished writing an SDK for BDS OTA for .NET based on SBT's code, I found that I could bring Sharp Builder Tools and C#Builder Goodies to any BDS version using my SDK.

 The first milestone you saw is the BF Update 1 or WalkPace Beta I. It contained a version of modified C#Builder Goodies.